undu/hexo_blog/source/_posts/My-marvelous-adventures-with-Docker-Part-II.md

 ea13cfe69acf        YOUR_USERNAME/archonweb "/usr/sbin/apache2ctl"   50 seconds ago      Created                                 ArchonWeb
 ```

-There are no ports listed because the container is not launched.
+There are no ports listed because the container is not in execution.

 ``` bash
 docker commit -m "Added COMMAND" -a "YOUR NAME" ArchonWeb YOUR_USERNAME/archonweb:v2